niklek/laravel-test/README.md

 ```

 ### Delete user
-* API check if user exists and if the user has detail
+* API check if user exists and if the user has detail, deletes the user only if detail does not exist
 * API returns 409 HTTP Response code if the user has detail

 To run tests: